-Mr. Nance has significant public company experience, and the compensation committee considered his technical and strategic skills, his level of responsibility and expected contributions to our further success.
-In accordance with his continued role as CFO on a part-time basis, the compensation committee approved a base salary of \$173,759 for Mr. Nance based on an annual salary of \$434,398 adjusted to reflect Mr. Nance's actual part-time status, which the compensation committee believed was appropriate given his long tenure with us and contributions to our business.
+Mr. Nance had significant public company experience, and the compensation committee considered his technical and strategic skills, his level of responsibility and expected contributions to our further success.
+In accordance with his former role as Chief Financial Officer on a part-time basis, the compensation committee had approved a base salary of \$187,938 for Mr. Nance, which the compensation committee believed was appropriate given his tenure with us and contributions to our business.